How to Apply

 - submit the form.

-Applications for the 2019-20 intake are open for international students (non-EU countries) until March 31, 2019, at 12:00 CET.
-Nationals of member countries of the EU can apply free of charge until end September 2019 or, with additional administrative charges, by December 31, 2019.
+Nationals of member countries of the EU can still apply free of charge until end September 2020 or, with additional administrative charges, by December 31, 2020.

 Admission will be granted only to a limited number of students of superior ability.
 Applications received after the deadline may also be reviewed, but the applicants may be at a disadvantage in the priority for admission.
 For further details about the admission requirements, read the following section.